treuille/sabda/README.md

 ## Vision

-### Tuesday Demo M1 (ONNX playing in Ableton)

-- Pick a sentence you'd like to hear
-- Compile the sentence into the plugin
-- Run Ableton and have it say waht we want (just once)

-### Tuesday Demo M2 (looping and effects)
+### Tuesday Demo M2 (playing a sample + effects)

-- Loop the synthesis on a beat
+- See if I can play a sample on the beat
 - Add some effects to make it sound cool

 ### Tuesday Demo M3 (showing off the NN in realtime)

+- Loop the synthesis on a beat
 - Save to a text file which is read by the plug-in
 - It resynthesizes based on what it sees in that file